Skip to content

 DSO consolidation

-Location-level P&L for each office, management-entity vs operating-entity structure maintained cleanly, consolidated DSO reporting with intercompany elimination, due-diligence support.
+Location-level P&L for each office, management-entity vs operating-entity structure kept clean, consolidated DSO reporting with intercompany elimination, and due-diligence support.

 Practice growth advisory

-Fee schedule analysis, PPO contract evaluation, location expansion modeling, associate-to-partner pathway planning, practice valuation prep.
-The judgment layer above the books.
+Fee-schedule analysis, PPO contract evaluation, location-expansion modeling, associate-to-partner pathway planning, and practice-valuation prep — the judgment layer above the books.

 Connected to your dental stack.